Email Me Subscribe to the Feed Twitter

 Oatmeal Cream Pies

 I don’t usually post recipes I’ve found on other food blogs (and actually the original recipe is from Recipe Zaar, you see my Delicious account for recipes I like from other food bloggers), but I just had to post this one because these are so awesome.
-Have you ever eaten a Little Debbie oatmeal cream pie?
+Have you ever eaten Little Debbie oatmeal cream pies?
 These are just like them…in fact, they are better.
 I used to love these when I was kid, but haven’t allowed myself to eat one in years.
 While these are by no means good for you, you at least know what all the ingredients are and you don’t have to worry about all the chemicals and whatever else crap is in the store bought version.
 I made a batch for my boyfriend to bring to his office and they were a giant hit with his coworkers who all agreed they liked them better than the originals.

 I don’t have much else to add about these other than “OMG-these-are-so-good-you-have-to-make-them-right-now”, but these are the first cookies I made with my silpat baking mat so I did want to talk about that a bit because I thought it had a big effect on these cookies.